SERVIR-Amazonia/guyana-training/gee-flood/SAR-sentinel.md

 ---
 layout: page
-title: Mapping Flooded Areas using SAR
+title: Part 2 - Mapping Flooded Areas using SAR
 parent: "Intermediate Google Earth Engine: Flooding Use Case"
 nav_order: 3
 ---
+# Part 2 - Mapping Flooded Areas using SAR

 # Overview

 In this session we will train a classifer to predict flooded land covers using Sentinel 1 SAR scenes collected in both dry and wet seasons.

-1. Create a new script file in your own script repository - name it 'Flood Classification - SAR'.
+1. Create a new script file in your own script repository - name it 'Flood Mapping - SAR'.
 Keep in mind a master copy is available in the script repository.
 2. Check the full script []()

 **General Supervised Classification Workflow**